Education, Experience & Training:

 General needs and behaviors of children.

-Familiar with Behavior support plans, data collection, create and maintain ABA binders.
+Familiarity with behavior support plans, data collection, creation and maintaining of ABA binders.

 Proper English usage and grammar;